Fostering Inclusion in 2021

 - Share any additional information that might be helpful – Check relevant news outlets and share updates, especially for organizations located in cities where events are happening.
 Encourage employees to work from home and avoid any potentially dangerous areas if possible.
 Both physical and psychological safety needs to be front and center for leaders today.

-Addressing this situation is no longer optional- this is leadership in our “next” normal.
+Addressing difficult situations is no longer optional- this is leadership in our “next” normal.
 Being a leader means recognizing there’s a human component that must be addressed, doing what we can for employee safety, and creating a work environment that allows people to thrive.

 Looking for more support with creating an inclusive workplace or responding to difficult events?
 Please fill out the form below to connect with our experts: